jaxernst/juice-docs/docs/user/project.md

 We also have a [video tutorial](https://www.youtube.com/watch?v=2s2OyxG_rvo).
 If you need help, [contact onboarding](https://juicebox.money/contact).
 :::

-What to know before:
+What to know beforehand:

-- You can edit all of your project's rules over time — this allows your project to grow as your community does.
+- You can edit all of your project's rules over time — this allows your project to evolve as your community does.
 - When you create a Juicebox project, an *Owner NFT* is minted to your wallet.
 Only the holder of that NFT (you, the "project owner") can edit the project's rules.
 Nobody else can edit your project's rules — not even JuiceboxDAO.
 - This guide is based on [juicebox.money](https://juicebox.money).
 If you're setting up your project somewhere else, the steps might be different.